19hours/sg-statutes/Acts/Insurance Act.md

 (c) thirdly, any liabilities incurred by the licensed insurer in respect of direct policies which are not protected under the Deposit Insurance and Policy Owners’ Protection Schemes Act 2011;

-(d) fourthly, any liabilities incurred by the licensed insurer in respect of reinsurance policies.
+(d) fourthly, any liabilities incurred by the licensed insurer in respect of reinsurance policies;

+[Act 31 of 2017 wef 29/10/2018]

+[Act 11 of 2013 wef 18/04/2013]

+(e) fifthly, any sum claimed by the trustee of a resolution fund (within the meaning of section 98 of the Monetary Authority of Singapore Act) from the licensed insurer under section 103, 104, 105 or 106 of that Act.

+[Act 31 of 2017 wef 29/10/2018]

 [16/2011 wef 01/05/2011]

-[Act 11 of 2013 wef 18/04/2013]

 (4) The liabilities in each class specified in subsection (3) shall —